 Our exclusive 10-day Kailash Tour covers the two spiritual wonders of Tibet: Mount Kailash and Lake Mansarovar.
 Whether it is an affordable trip or a luxury pilgrimage, our tours are personalized and reliable.

-As a trusted and verified operator, we specialize in creating customized tour plans based on your interests, time, and travel pattern so that you can enjoy your pace and personal space.
+As a trusted and verified operator, we specialize in creating customized tour plans tailored to your interests, time, and travel preferences, allowing you to enjoy your pace and personal space.
 In addition, to cater to the ease of travelers who wish to spend more days in Nepal, we have flexible itinerary options at your choice.
-We plan your pilgrimage with professional and certified guides handling logistics.
-The tour is safe, accommodating, and all-inclusive from visa facilitation, border pass, and altitude assistance to lodging and healthy, fresh meals.
-And you will get to enjoy the company of a welcoming staff who know the terrain and spiritual significance of each site you visit.

 Essential Packing List for 9-Night 10-Day Kailash Tour